WICG/performance-memory/explainer.md

 See [Appendix D](#appendix-d) for a description of Chrome's current implementation of performance.memory, and why it does not solve the problem.

-Moreover performance.memory in Chrome exposes jsHeapSizeLimit which is an JavaScript engine specific heuristic which may not exisit in other JavaScript engines.
-Therefore, we propose to remove this metric.

 # Use cases

 Developers can collect the metric in aggregate, and perform staged rollouts to